dhilipsiva/orm-choices/README.md

 		choices=ConferenceStatus.CHOICES)
 ```

 What did just happen?
 Crazy (not really).
 I know, right!
 Declare all your variables in `Meta` class (within `ConferenceStatus`).
 And apply the `choices` decorator to `ConferenceStatus` class.
-And boom.
+And boom!
 Your `ConferenceStatus` now has these attributes:

 ```python
 ConferenceStatus.ACCEPTING_CFP  # This will return `1`